miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 It again consists of three regions, two N-regions, and one P-region.
 This type of transistor consists of four pins.

 The emitter equivalent is called the source and is attached to the first N-region.
 The collector equivalent is called the drain and is connected to the second N-region.
 The base equivalent is called the gate and is connected to the P-region but with an insulator or dielectric between the gate and the P-region.
-The fourth pin connected across the gate to the dielectric internally connects to the source.
+The fourth pin is connected across the gate and internally connects to the source.

 If we connect a battery between the source and drain, there would be no current flow, as one of the P-N junctions is in reverse bias.
 However, if we additionally apply a voltage to the gate pin, an electric field is created between the substrate pole and the dielectric.
 Electrons move from the N-junction to the dielectric and fill up some electron holes in the P-region.
 The more voltage we apply at the gate, the more electrons are attracted.
 This plate works similar to a capacitor.